ballerina-platform/ballerina-dev-website/learn/guides/asyncapi-tool.md

 ## Generate Ballerina services from AsyncAPI contracts

-If you prefer the design-first approach, use an existing or your own AsyncAPI definition to generate Ballerina services using the AsyncAPI CLI command below.
+If you prefer the design-first approach, use an existing or your AsyncAPI definition to generate Ballerina services using the AsyncAPI CLI command below.

 ```bash
 bal asyncapi -i <asyncapi-contract>